7th Armored Division (United States)

 The 7th Armored Division ("Lucky Seventh") was an armored division of the United States Army that saw distinguished service on the Western Front, from August 1944 until May 1945, during World War II.
 They also performed occupation duties in Germany through September 1945.

 History

 The division was activated on 1 March 1942, in Camp Polk, Louisiana, out of "surplus" elements of the reorganized 3rd and 5th Armored Divisions, and itself reorganized on 20 September 1943.
 The 7th Armored Division trained at Camp Coxcomb in California.
 The 7th Armored Division arrived in England in June 1944.
-Throughout most of its existence the 7th Armored Division was commanded by Major General Lindsay McDonald Silvester, an infantryman who had distinguished himself in World War I.
+Throughout most of its existence the 7th Armored Division was commanded by Major General Lindsay M. Silvester, an infantryman who had distinguished himself in World War I.